EagleTw/instagram-bot-script/README.md

 # instagram-bot-script
-A bot to auto-like, auto-follow in Python.
+A bot to auto-like, auto-dislike, auto-follow, auto-unfollow in Python.

 ## Dependencies